Gum-Joe/2Keys/docs/SETUP.md

 # How to setup 2Keys
-This document will guide you through the process of setting up 2Keys
+This document will guide you through the process of setting up 2Keys.

-Please note raspberry pi and detector are used interchangeably
+Please note raspberry pi and detector are used interchangeably.

 ## Prerequisites
 2Keys is divided into 2 parts:

-- The server, where hotkeys will be ran
+- The server, where hotkeys will be run
 - The detector, which will have the keyboards plugged into it.
-It'll detect hotkeys and forward them to the server, where the hotkeys will be run via [AutoHotkey](https://www.autohotkey.com/)
+It'll detect keypresses and forward them to the server, where the hotkeys will be run via [AutoHotkey](https://www.autohotkey.com/)

 As such, you'll need:
 - A Raspberry Pi Model 2 B or higher (A Model 3 B+ is probably better as it has built-in wifi, so a USB port doesn't have to be taken up by a dongle.
 However, I haven't tested 2Keys on one of them) running Raspian.
 This will be the detector.